 Access to nature and walking/biking paths are key elements of a sustainable city.
 Resources like parks, nature preserves and recreational areas get people out of cars.
-And studies have shown that green spaces help improve mental health
+And studies have shown that green spaces help improve mental health.

 Infrastructure designs and urban landscaping can go a long way toward enhancing public resources and making cities more vibrant.
 Some of the benefits of this feature include:

-, from a Carbon Challenge which aims for 50% emissions reduction by 2025 to a Zero Waste project, city bike rentals and urban parks built on landfill sites.
+New York is one of the most advanced cities for sustainability.
+The Big Apple is implementing multiple sustainability programs, from a Carbon Challenge which aims for 50% emissions reduction by 2025 to a Zero Waste project, city bike rentals and urban parks built on landfill sites.

 Cities can improve water conservation and waste management through sustainable urban planning.
 With water shortages increasing across the globe, technology to monitor water systems and provide leak detection is key, along with incentives for citizens and businesses to save water.

-, and sustainable city waste management.
+Likewise, waste disposal processes can shift toward a circular economy model, and sustainable city waste management.
 Programs to minimize waste by recycling, composting, and repurposing materials are some proven ways cities can be more sustainable with waste management.

 The benefits are many: